BrendanShortall/Seizure_Detection/README.md

 In both models, I have achieved a test accuracy of 100%.

 Future work could include some signal processing leading into the feature extraction to account for signal artefacts.
 However, the application for this algorithm is time-dependent so it may not be worth the overhead of doing so (another reason why ML felt like a better approach).
+I will also continue to develop better instructions for others to test on their own data.